2008 Lincoln Navigator

 Once the driver gets comfortable, however, it's hard to beat the commanding view ahead.
 A Greyhound bus or tractor-trailer rig are about the only vehicles on the road that can obstruct the driver's forward vision in a Navigator.

-The optional navigation system works well.
-The video screen is smaller than many, but it's easy to figure out without studyin
+The navigation system works very well.
+The video screen is small, but the system is easy to figure out without studying the owner's manual.
+We found it easy to prog

 The Navigator is full of noise-mitigating technology, including acoustically dampened glass in the windshield and side windows.
 The body boom familiar in vehicles that are essentially big steel boxes, which often comes across as pulses of air hitting the eardrums, is nearly eliminated in the Navigator.
 The quiet seems to emphasize noise generated by the tires, which is the only noticeable encroachment on the solitude inside.
 The optional 20-inch wheels and low-profile tires are plain noisy, be it whacking over bumps and pavement joints or just the steady hum of tread on the road surface.
 Typically, we prefer the appearance of larger wheels, but the price of style is high in the Navigator.
 We recommend the standard 18-inch wheels and higher-sidewall tires.